← Back to Insights

 Introduction

-However the truth likely sits somewhere in the middle, and understanding that tension is the only way businesses can use AI in a way that actually helps people rather than blindsides or distracts them with the latest and greatest tool.
+AI has become the most talked about upgrade to the modern workplace.
+Some see it as a cheat sheet for productivity, while others feel it's a quiet threat.
+The truth likely sits somewhere in the middle, and understanding that tension is the only way businesses can use AI in a way that actually helps people rather than blindsides them.

 A major advantage of AI